javafxports/openjdk-jfx/CONTRIBUTING.md

 2. Rebase your changes

-    Update your local repository with the most recent code from the main [repository]((https://github.com/javafxports/openjdk-jfx)), and rebase your branch on top of the latest `develop` branch.
+    Update your local repository with the most recent code from the main [repository]((https://github.com/openjdk/jfx)), and rebase your branch on top of the latest `master` branch.
 We prefer your initial changes to be squashed into a single commit.
 See the [GitHub help page](https://help.github.com/articles/about-git-rebase/) for help.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.

 3. File a bug in JBS

     If there isn't already a bug filed in [JBS](https://bugs.openjdk.java.net), then please file one at [bugreport.java.com](http://bugreport.java.com/).
 A JBS bug ID is needed even if you have already filed an issue in the GitHub issue tracker.
 A GitHub issue can be used as a convenience, but JBS is the official bug database for the OpenJFX Project.
-Once you submit a pull request, you can add the "github-bug" label on the JBS bug, along with an Issue link to the PR.
+Once you submit a pull request, you can add an Issue link to the PR in the JBS bug.
 If you don't have direct JBS access, one of the Project Committers or Authors will do this for you.

 4. Submit a pull request